Mikir Hills

-Mikir Hills are a group of hills located to the south of the Kaziranga National Park, Assam.
+Mikir Hills are a group of hills located to the south of the Kaziranga National Park, Assam, India.
 The easternmost Meghalaya comprising the detached Mikir Hills is partly isolated being surrounded by three sides.
-Karbi plateau or Mikir Hills is known oldest landform in Assam.
+Karbi plateau or Mikir Hills is known as the oldest landform in Assam.
 It is pear-shaped and has an area of about 7000 sq. km.

 It is part of the Karbi-Plateau.
-Its highest peak is Dambuchko.
+Its highest peak is Dambukso.